timwhitlock/wp-twitter-widget/readme.txt

 1. Unzip all files to the `/wp-content/plugins/` directory
 2. Log into Wordpress admin and activate the 'Latest Tweets' plugin through the 'Plugins' menu

-Once the plugin is installed and enabled you can bind it to a Twitter account as follows:
+Once the plugin is installed and enabled you can use Loklak API or bind your plugin to a Twitter account as follows:

+**Use Loklak API**

+3. Tick the 'Loklak API' checkbox in API authentication settings.
+4. Click on 'Save settings'

+OR

+**Use Twitter 1.1 API**

 3. Register a Twitter application at https://dev.twitter.com/apps
 4. Note the Consumer key and Consumer secret under OAuth settings